Hexadite/acs-keyvault-agent/README.md

 ```
 docker push <image_tag>
 ```
-* Edit `examples/acs-keyvault-cronjob.yaml` file and change the following:
+* Edit `examples/acs-keyvault-cronjob.yaml` or `examples/acs-keyvault-deployment.yaml` file and change the following:
 * If you'd like to get all keys from Key Vault dynamically, make sure to remove the SECRET_KEYS and CERTS_KEYS variables entirely.
   * `<IMAGE_PATH>` - the image you just built earlier.
   * `<VAULT_URL>` - should be something like: `https://<NAME>.vault.azure.net`.